Alf Amble

-He became known for gluing activistic posters in the streets of Oslo, particularly in December 1938, when his actions was probably inspired by the Kristallnacht.
+He became known for pasting activistic posters in the streets of Oslo, particularly in December 1938, when his actions were probably inspired by the Kristallnacht.
 Amble was arrested and tried for these anti-Semitic posters.
 He fled Norway for Germany after being released from detention, then returned in the autumn of 1939, and was acquitted.
 As a part of the trial Amble was assessed by forensic psychiatrist Gabriel Langfeldt, who among other things diagnosed Amble with "enduringly weakened mental faculties".
-Langfeldt (and Ørnulv Ødegård) would later, famously, apply the same diagnosis to the worldwide known author Knut Hamsun.
+Langfeldt (and Ørnulv Ødegård) would later, famously, apply the same diagnosis to the Nobel Prize in Literature recipient Knut Hamsun.
 Amble's defender was Albert Wiesener.

 In addition to producing posters, Amble held public speeches, ran the small publishing house Nor-press, published a periodical called Vår kamp ("Our Struggle", cf. "My Struggle") and led his own association named Norrøna.
 In 1940 he released the book Mak benak.
 Boken om menneskeofringer, where he tried to corroborate his ideas of blood libel.
-He also released the crime novel Ti kjennes for rett in 1942, where the protagonist was a Germanic supremacist.
+He also released the crime novel Ti kjennes for rett in 1942, with a protagonist whoa was a Germanic supremacist.
 In a review, Aftenposten called it a "product of little interest".
 He managed to write with a fair amount of suspense, but the book lacked in fantasy and logic.
 Amble is also known for translating Hávamál.

 During the occupation of Norway by Nazi Germany, which lasted from 1940 to 1945, Amble was recruited as an agent for Abwehr.
 His day job was as a German language teacher.
 He joined the party Nasjonal Samling in 1941, but left in 1942.
-He instead founded the "peace association" Runa, which was forbidden in 1943.
-After the occupation's end, he was arrested in late May 1945, then released while awaiting trial.
+He instead founded the "peace association" Runa, which was proscripted in 1943.
+After the occupation's end, he was arrested in late May 1945, then released awaiting trial.
 In 1947 he re-published Fredsboka, this time on his own publishing house Ama Forlag.
 In 1947 he was convicted of treason and sentenced to four years of forced labour.
-He was released in 1950, but died in the same year.
+He was released in 1950, the year he died.